conan-io/docs/ci_tutorial/tutorial.rst

 - The **products pipeline** takes care of building the main organization "products" (the packages that implement the final applications or deliverables), and making sure that changes and new versions in dependencies integrate correctly, rebuilding any intermediate packages in the graph if necessary.

-The idea is that if some developer does changes to ``ai`` package, producing a new ``ai/1.1.0`` version, the packages pipeline will first build this new version.
-But this new version might accidentally break or require rebuilding some consumers packages.
+The idea is that if some developer does changes to the ``ai`` package, producing a new ``ai/1.1.0`` version, the packages pipeline will first build this new version.
+But this new version might accidentally break or require rebuilding some consumer packages.
 If our organization main **products** are
 ``game/1.0`` and ``mapviewer/1.0``, then the products pipeline can be triggered, in this case it would rebuild ``engine/1.0`` and ``game/1.0`` as they are affected by the change.